Arc-Computer/arc-memory/README.md

 3. **AI Assistants** (Claude Desktop, VS Code Agent Mode, Cursor, etc.) connect to the server to access the knowledge graph
 4. This enables AI assistants to provide context-aware assistance grounded in the project's actual history and decisions

 > **Note:** Green components are currently available.
-Yellow components are future milestones.
+Yellow/gold components are future milestones.
+The diagram is designed to be visible in both light and dark modes.

 ## Features